edemko/words-words-words/src/articles/tabs-spaces.md

 Sure, if you want, you can stop yourself from contributing to a project because it "looks ugly" to you.
 On the other hand, if that ugliness is purely due to whitespace, then you probably have your own issues to worry about.
 So suck it up, put on your adult clothes, and work with other people, or else shut it.
-Adapting to out environment is kinda what us humans are known for; I don't know how humans lost their way.
+Adapting to our environment is kinda what us humans are known for; I don't know how humans lost their way.

 Personally, I have my editor set up to show spaces and tabs differently so that I can quickly see what others have done with their code and adapt to it (or fix it).
 For my own projects, I use space, but I don't particularly care how many I use.
 I've used four in the past because it was the default on several editors, but I'm coming to enjoy two spaces now that I've been using it at work.
-The important thing to remember is this: if you use several indentation style, you'll discover _it doesn't matter_.
+The important thing to remember is this: if you try a few indentation styles, you'll discover _it doesn't matter_.